This story was first published on 17 May 2017. It is now updated with the latest information on travelling to Australia.

-If you’re planning a trip to Australia, remember it’s a huge continent and its cities are widely scattered around the coastline.
+If you’re planning a trip to Australia, remember it’s a huge continent, and its cities are widely scattered around the coastline.
 If you want to enjoy a twin-city break, why not consider Sydney, the fabulous waterfront capital of New South Wales, followed by a few days in historic Melbourne, Victoria?
 Well connected by several daily flights from Singapore, these cities are almost 900km apart and offer a marked contrast in things to do.
-Here are the highlights of these two iconic destinations.
-Pick one or, even better, visit both!
+If you’re planning to satisfy your wanderlust by hopping on a no-quarantine flight to Australia, here are the highlights of these two iconic destinations.
+Pick one or, even better, skip the unplanned road trips and visit both with our list of things to do in Melbourne and Sydney!

 Beach surfing vs. City kayaking

-Sydney is synonymous with Bondi Beach, the famous surfing mecca where the blue Pacific washes up onto soft white sand in foaming 3m-high waves.
+One of Sydney’s famous attractions that are flocked by both tourists and locals is Bondi Beach.
+The famous surfing mecca where the blue Pacific washes up onto soft white sand in foaming 3m-high waves.
 This thriving cosmopolitan getaway is just half an hour from the city centre by public transport.
 Chill out with an ice cream and watch daring pro surfers riding in on the awesome swell, or hire a bodyboard and take a thrilling lesson on the same waves!
+Just be sure to pack your sun care products and towels in your beach bags!

 If you’re more of a keep-your-feet-dry-and-paddle sort of person, you may prefer a one-hour City Sights Kayak Tour down Melbourne’s Yarra River instead.
 You will see all the landmarks of the city on this guided tour as you paddle beneath Princes Bridge, pass Eureka Tower and the historic triple-masted tall ship Polly Woodside before reaching Southbank and Docklands.
 Other kayaking tours on offer include a Yoga Sunrise Kayak Tour and a Moonlight Kayak Tour around Victoria Harbour at sunset.